BruceEckel/HelloCookieCutter1/Readme.rst

 This is nice, but what if you want to share your Cookiecutter template with everyone on the Internet?
 The easiest way is to upload it to a version control repository.
-As you might have guessed by the ``Git`` subdirectory, this example is on Gihub.
+As you might have guessed by the ``Git`` subdirectory, this example is on GitHub.
 Conveniently, Cookiecutter can build a project directly from an internet repository, like the one for this very example.
 For variety, this time we'll replace the values from ``cookiecutter.json`` with our own: